Shadow Creek Ranch: Economy

 As of 2007 the Texas Medical Center houses the workplaces of most SCR residents.

 The Shadow Creek Ranch Town Center, a 616000 sqft retail development near SCR that is named after the planned community, is located at the intersection of Texas State Highway 288 and Farm to Market Road 518.
 As of 2008 the center was 80% leased.
 Prior to 2008, WCF Development, Transwestern Development Co. and Buchanan Street Partners owned the center.
 In 2008 JPMorgan and an affiliate fund of AmREIT closed a deal which let them purchase the center for an amount not disclosed to the public.
-As of 2008, tenants in the center include Academy Sports & Outdoors, Ashley Furniture, H-E-B Plus!, and Hobby Lobby.

 Kelsey-Seybold Clinic has its corporate headquarters in Shadow Creek Ranch.